Our Epic Vacation: Day 8

-We awoke on Day 8 at Mimi and Papa’s (Joel’s parents) house in Sandy.
+We awoke on Day 8 at Mimi and Papa’s house in Sandy, Utah.
 We did a final pack-up of everything we needed for the next leg of our epic vacation and stuffed the rest of it into their basement storage room.
-Joel’s dad then drove us to the airport in our van where we met up with my parents and my nephews, Brayden and Daxton.
+My father-in-law then drove us to the airport in our van where we met up with my parents and two of my nephews.

 We piled on the plane and headed for Seattle!
 The kids were excited to meet up with even more cousins, two uncles, and one aunt once we arrived at SeaTac.